 Toy photography has boomed in the last few years, with amateurs and professionals embracing it all over the world.
-From Star Wars toy photography, to pictures of action figures like Iron Man and artsy cards for loved ones – it’s everywhere.
+From Star Wars toy photography to pictures of toy cars – it’s everywhere.

 1. Camera Settings to Make Your Toy Photos Stand Out

-Sometimes it takes trial and error, and lots of reviewing images on my computer screen to check whether auto or manual focus works best for me on that particular day with that particular toy.
+It’s not easy to check whether auto or manual focus works best for me on that particular day with that particular toy.
+Sometimes it takes trial and error, and lots of reviewing images on my computer screen.

-If you’re using a tripod (definitely recommended for fiddly toy photography), stick with ISO100 so that you can optimise the light and reduce noise in the photo.
+If you’re using a tripod (definitely recommended), stick with ISO100.
+This way, you can optimise the light and reduce noise in the photo.

 Before you start clicking away at your chosen toys, it’s really important to make sure you have the right gear on hand.

-Many types of photography work with minimal gear, but when you’re dealing with small toys, there is some equipment that makes the process much easier.
+Many types of photography work with minimal gear, but when you’re dealing with small toys, some equipment makes the process much easier.

 Toy photography has similar requirements to still life photography, and a tripod is always at the top of my list.
 You’ll also need to use a tripod if you want to try your hand at photo stacking.

-Using a tripod means that you don’t won’t lug the camera around every time you need to move your toy a fraction.
-This happens a lot!
+Using a tripod means that you don’t lug the camera around every time you need to move your toy a fraction.

 Shutter Release Cable